CleverRaven/Cataclysm-DDA/doc/ARMOR_BALANCE_AND_DESIGN.md

 ### Balance/Considerations

 #### The Golden Rule Of Balance
 The core ideal when making any item but especially armor is that **weight, thickness and materials should be correct** if the item is real it should be exactly as it is in real life, if it is created for cataclysm it should be similar to other true to life armors.
-It does not matter if you think that your pet project leather armor *should* be better, if a leather jacket is 1.2mm thick and that gives it 4.4 bash protection and you think that is too low you **can not just make it thicker**.
+It does not matter if you think that your pet project leather armor *should* be better, if a leather jacket is 1.2mm thick and that gives it 4.4 bash protection and you think that is too low **you can not just make it thicker**.
 Armor should be based off real life thickness values.
-If after making something true to life it isn't behaving true to life then a new material might need to be defined (we have 3 types of Kevlar and 3-4 types of plastic).
-This consolidates balancing at the material level making it much easier to research and get info and leads to less favoritism and outliers.
+If after making something true to life it isn't behaving true to life then a discussion about how to solve it can be had.
+A new material might need to be defined (we have 3 types of Kevlar and 3-4 types of plastic) or perhaps your assumptions / materials are wrong.
+Any solution however should come with proper research since it will have long reaching effects.
+The reasoning for this golden rule is it consolidates balancing at the material level making it much easier to research and get info and leads to less favoritism and outliers.

 #### The Golden Rule Of Design
 Make things as simple as they possibly can be.
 When a player inspects a t-shirt they shouldn't have to inspect 35 lines of armor data that could be summarized as "basically no protection, keeps you kinda warm".
 Advanced and dedicated armor can be *very* complicated but try to keep clothing as complex as they need to be to be simulated correctly.

 #### Subjective Values
-With the above mentioned you should be able to intuit sensible materials, thicknesses, flags, and weight.
-Your core variables that aren't fixed are warmth, encumbrance, layer and coverage.
+With the above mentioned you should be able to intuit/research sensible materials, thicknesses, flags, and weight.
+Your core variables that are more discretionary are warmth, encumbrance, layer and coverage.

 #### Layer
 Layer should be based on real world intuit however thickness also matters.
-The loose rule, which is generous, is (at least for arms, legs and torso)
+The loose rule, erring on the side of generosity is (at least for arms, legs and torso)
 * skintight 1mm or less
 * normal 2mm or less
 * outer no restrictions (within reason obviously)